 Do you want a thicker beard?
 You need exfoliation.
 To exfoliate, use gentle exfoliants over the entire face with a massage.

 Then rinse thoroughly with clean water, drying it with small touches.
 That helps remove dead skin cells that prevent hair follicles from growing.

 Stimulate beard growth with oils or softeners

 When your beard has been stimulated with oils and softeners, it will remain soft and hydrated, and growth will be accelerated a little more.
-Be careful if you have acne because the application of these oils could make outbreaks worse.
+However, be careful if you have acne because the application of these oils could make outbreaks worse.

 If possible, choose beard products that contain eucalyptus.
 There is some evidence that this oil stimulates hair growth.

-Some other essential oils are coconut and jojoba, which give your skin back their elasticity and nutrients that are lost throughout the day.
-Rosemary oil is great because it stimulates blood circulation in the face, which in turn, promotes beard growth.
+Some other essential oils are coconut and jojoba, which give your skin back their elasticity and nutrients lost throughout the day.
+Rosemary oil is great because it stimulates blood circulation in the face, promoting beard growth.